jaseemabid/dotfiles/README.md

 Usual suspects.
 Config for my work Mac, personal laptop running Arch Linux and the raspberry pi.

-1. ZSH with [Oh My ZSH] and [powerlevel9k] theme.
-1. Necessary _free_ fonts to get started
-1. Spacemacs with a lot of tweaks
-1. Tmux, with sane defaults, bars and key bindings

 ### Installation

 Modules are symlinked to where its needed with [GNU Stow].